 On a more practical level, a logo is, in a way, a picture that makes recognising and identifying products and services much more efficient.
 A person can remember what a particular car or smartphone looks like.
 Yet, they are unlikely to be able to tell them apart when they are standing next to a multitude of similar items in an (online) store.

-But, if an item has a logo on it consumers will be able to narrow down their search considerably, making it easier to find what they are looking for.
+If an item has a logo on it consumers will be able to narrow down their search considerably, making it easier to find what they are looking for.
 This is why design-wise, a logo has to be scalable enough to look instantly recognisable on keychains, as well as on billboards.

 Why digital: Branding, branding, branding.
 If someone recognizes you and your company, then you have made it.
 Suffice to say hitting the likes of Google and Coca-Cola is slightly ambitious, but if you can get your target audience to get used to, or pick you out of logo lineup, then that is moving in the right way.